-- 1. Dates for Submission of Thesis/Project Proposal to the School of Nursing IRB will be posted in the MSN Canvas. - 2.
-Rights of Human Subjects Committee for the Protection of Human Subjects (CPHS) website or type in the following to your search engine https://academics.fresnostate.edu/humansubjects/ - 3.
-Guidelines for Submission of IRB via Kuali - Includes specific information regarding the procedures that must be followed to have your proposal successfully approved by the sub-committee. - IRB application will be submitted by your project Chair online via Kuali on your behalf. - Answer all the questions in the "Instructions for submitting projects to the IRB" in word document and submit it to your project Chair.
+- 1. Dates for Submission of Thesis/Project Proposal to the School of Nursing IRB will be posted in the MSN Canvas. - Rights of Human Subjects Committee for the Protection of Human Subjects (CPHS) website or type in the following to your search engine https://academics.fresnostate.edu/humansubjects/ - 3.
+Guidelines for Submission of IRB via Kuali - Includes specific information regarding the procedures that must be followed to have your proposal successfully approved by the sub-committee. - Answer all the questions in the "Instructions for submitting projects to the IRB" in word document and submit it to your project Chair for prior approval before submitting in Kuali. - Student will submit their IRB application with their project Chair's approval online via Kuali.
+The project Chair will be the Principal Investigator (PI) for the students' project.